Circuit Technology Center 22 Parkridge Road

 Yes, it is complicated enough, but the challenge is magnified in this case as this BGA component has 2600 balls at a 1.0 mm pitch.

 You're no quitter, so you plow ahead.
 Removal of the component is delicate but routine for an experienced pro.
-You get that done with a little cautious foresight and plenty of monitoring thermocouples under and around the site.
+You get that done with a little cautious foresight and plenty of monitoring of thermocouples under and around the site.

 With a metal stencil, you get one pass; if you try for a second or third, you risk pumping excess paste between the stencil apertures.
 This can cause paste bridging and, ultimately, a solder short, which is what you were trying to correct in the first place.